 The main thing we can do is to control the environment we put them in from the outset.
 If it is very hot, ask yourself whether it is wise to take your dog out for a walk that day.
 Remember that dogs don’t die immediately from missing a walk here and there.
 They can die from developing heat stroke.
 If you do take them out for a walk, do so very early in the morning or when the sun has gone down so the outside temperature is at its coolest.

 Secondly, make sure that they always have a cool place in your home to relax and lie down in.
 Dog cooling mats are a great idea for people who live in temperatures that stay high all year round.
 The best dog cooling pads draw heat away from a dog’s body so they can cool down more quickly.
 Additionally, while indoors as well as outside, make sure your dog has constant access to clean water.
 It may be tempting to feed your dogs ice cold water, but dogs should never be fed ice itself as it can cause their insides to cool down too much too quickly.
+Check out our guide on dog water fountains for more info.

 While bearing in mind environmental factors, ensure that you never ever leave your dog inside a car on its own.
 The temperature inside a car, especially on a hot day, can rise far more quickly than we realise once we have got out, closed the windows or turned off the AC.
 With a limited selection of cooling methods available to them, leaving your dog inside a car can be stressful for them and exceedingly dangerous.
+Take a look at our review of dog cooling vests for more options.

 The Bottom Line